ivansarno/RSA/README.md

 Beta version

-algorithm fully functional, but random number generator not sure and generate only 32 bit number (you can replace it in Define.h), key generation is not controlled with security parameters

-Main file in for test
+Main file is for test

 Usage

-The library includes function to encrypt, decrypt and key generation, instruction in RSA_fun.h file
+The library includes function to encrypt, decrypt, key generation and Key struct, instruction in RSA_fun.h file

-Size of block and precision of primality test are settable in Define.h file
+Size of block, precision of primality test and other parameters are settable in Define.h file

+Random Number Generator

+Library not includes a Random Number Generator, user can replace it with one of your own in Define.h file (compatible with integer library)

 Credit